love

 For some evidence-based strategies and tools, check out these three resources:

 No matter what, there is always hope.
 Hope that your child will recover.
 Hope that they will reach their potential.
 Hope that your child will live their best life.
-Hope that your life can be all that you imagined as well.
+Hope that your life can be all you imagined it would be as well.

 Our hearts may be broken for the moment, but our love and hope can still be alive.